PULPIT TODAY SERMONS

-4. The Incarnation so divided the Fourth Century Church that a special conference, known as the Council of Nicea, convened to settle the issue.
-But by this time, many argued He was merely human.
-Fortunately, the conference resolved that Christ was “substance of the Father, God of God and Light of Light, very God of very God.”
+3. For 300 years following Christ’s Ascension people continued debating Christ’s dualistic nature.
+They couldn’t determine whether he was all God and none man; or all man and none God.
+And by the Fourth Century, the Incarnation so confused Christians that a special conference convened, known as the Council of Nicea, to settle the issue.
+Fortunately, the conference resolved that Jesus was, “substance of the Father, God of God and Light of Light, very God of very God.”

 I know the Incarnation is difficult to decipher.
 But there’s only one conclusion when you examine the Scriptures.
 Jesus of Nazareth was 100% God and 100% man.
-Scripture doesn’t explain how these two natures coexisted, it just unequivocally declares it, and then challenges us to believe it.
-And that’s how it is with everything in the Bible.
-God states the facts and then expects a faith-filled response.
-And isn’t this how secular life operates?
+Scripture doesn’t explain how these two natures intermingle, it just unequivocally states it, and then leaves Christians to believe it.
+And again, that’s how it is with everything in the Bible.
+It states the facts and then expects a faith-filled response.

 When He fasted he grew hungry, as a man.
 But when He saw the famished multitudes He fed them, as God.

-When He traveled He grew weary and rested, as a man.
-But when He faced storms He tamed them, as God.
+When He traveled, He grew weary and thirsted, and had to rest as a man.
+But when He encountered storms He domesticated them, as God.

 When He lost a friend in death He wept, as a man.
 But when He stood at the gravesite He raised Lazarus from the dead, as God.

-When He was gouged, pierced, and crucified He suffered and stopped breathing, as a man.
+When He was gouged, pierced, and crucified He suffered and surrendered his life, as a man.
 But three days later He broke the chains of death, as God.

 (Transition) That’s the controversy of the incarnation, but second, let’s discuss, The Magnificence of the Incarnation.